Emotional Intelligence for Leaders: Why You Must Own Your Sense of Worth

 Place our well-being in the hands of anything external, and we will eventually wake up to find ourselves in some degree of burnout and resentment.

 Sometimes it shows up at work.
-The most widely-shared article I’ve ever written was about my own burnout.
-As a result, I have numerous CEOs reach out each week wanting to talk about burnout.
+The most widely-shared article I have ever written was about my own journey through burnout.
+Every week, CEOs reach out to me wanting to talk about burnout.
+The pattern is almost always the same.

 Most share how in their early days of working and leading, having their sense of well-being tied to their work felt energizing.
 It drove long days and weeks.
 It helped them to push through the difficulty of starting something from nothing.